Aftermath: 19 - A Borrower of the Night (2020)

 Hansen shrugs.
 “Couldn’t sleep.
 Thought I’d look in on him.”

 Hermann makes an ironically expansive gesture that takes in Newton’s bed, his anesthetized form, the ventilator, the IV fluids, and antibiotics, the array of tubes and monitors.
-“Look away,” Hermann says, with more than a trace of acidity.
+“Look away,” he says.
 “Look to your heart’s content.”

 “We should’ve listened to you,” Hansen admits, his dog panting at his feet.

-“Yes,” Hermann says.
+“Yes,” Hermann replies.
 “I agree.
 You should have listened.”

-The subtle emphasis is not lost on Hansen.
+The subtle emphasis isn’t lost on Hansen.
 He inclines his head, then moves to stand at the foot of Newton’s bed.
-“The thing that you two don’t seem to understand,” the man says, looking at Newton, “is that this thing doesn’t ride on you.
+“The thing that you two don’t seem to understand,” the man says, staring down at Newton, “is that this thing doesn’t ride on you.
 The math won’t stop these things.
-Learning their biology isn’t either.
+Learning their biology won’t either.
 You don’t have to run yourselves into the ground so hard.”

 Oh really.